daniwk/app-scaling-keda/blog.md

 ```

 Deploy it by running the following command: `kubectl apply -f deploy/autoscale/scaledobject.yaml`.
-To view this resource in k9s simply type `:scaledobject`.
+To view this resource in k9s simply type `:scaledobject` and press `d`.
+If type `:hpa` you will also see that KEDA has deployed a HorizontalPodAutoscaler resource.

 [screenshot]

+Now switch to view your deployments in k9s (`:deploy`).
+Under the READY column you see that the receiver app has been scaled down to run zero pods.
+This is controlled by the ScaledObjects `spec.minReplicaCount` parameter which we configured above.
+To see the autoscaling in action, simply trigger an update for the sb-queue-sender in the Tilt UI.
+This will post 1000 new messages in the Service Bus Queue.
+After a few seconds, KEDA will see that there is 1000 unhandled messages in the queue and feed this data to the HPA, which will scale our receiver app.
+The scaling of our app will be visible in the READY column (shows the number of ready pods and total pods) or by pressing enter on the `sb-queue-receiver` deployment

+[gif]

-## Play around with it
+## Play around with KEDA
-1. Change number of messages produces by sender app by editing the `NR_MESSAGES` parameter in `deploy/app/configmap.yaml`
+1. Change number of messages produces by sender app by editing the `NR_MESSAGES` parameter in `deploy/app/configmap-sender.yaml`
+2. Change the handle time for each message by changing the `WAIT_TIME` parameter in `deploy/app/configmap-receiver.yaml`
 2. Run the sender job again by pressing the `trigger update` button next to sq-queue-sender in Tilt UI.
 3. Use `k9s` to watch KEDA scale out the receiver app (find `sb-queue-receiver` under deployments by using `:deploy` and watch the READY column).

 [screenshot/gif]

 ## Clean up resources
-1. Delete Kind
+1. Delete kind by running: `ctlptl delete cluster kind`
-2. Delete Azure resource group
+2. Delete Azure resource group by opening up a Cloud Shell in the Azure Portal and run: `az group delete -n rg-autoscale-dev`

-## Learnings
+## Summary
+We have now seen how we can use KEDA to autoscale our Kubernetes apps based on external data source, such as number of messages in a Service Bus Queue.
+Once you have your k8s cluster and external data source available and ready, it's actually straightforward to implement KEDA.
+However, after having implemented it and running in production for a while, we want to share our learnings.

+KEDA delivers on its promise to be a single-purpose and lightweight component.
+As we have seen, from the developers viewpoint, implementation of autoscaling is simple.
+Additionally, KEDA offers a large number of ready-made [scalers](https://keda.sh/docs/2.9/scalers/).

+But you should plan ahead with your platform team before rolling it out in production.
+First off, it's important to define resource request and limits for your workloads.
+This helps the Kubernetes scheduler schedule your pods without [bringing down your production environment](https://engineering.intility.com/article/guide-to-high-availability-in-kubernetes#resources-and-scheduling).
+Secondly, if your workloads need to scale out to 50+ replicas you should consider setting up a dedicated node(s) to separate more stable production workloads from the workloads with surges.
+Implementing autoscaling on your k8s cluster could also be good idea.

 - keda is working well
 - idempotency, optimize own code
 - deployments vs jobs